kel151/1stmilestoneproject/README.md

 So, in this milestone project, I have taken upon myself the additional challenge of designing with colour-blindness in mind.

 ### Scope
 The purpose of this undertaking is to display my education, skills, and projects in a way that is simple and intuitive.
-It is meant to serve as portfolio, showcasing my professional journey and heavily allude to my career trajectory.
+It is meant to serve as a portfolio, showcasing my professional journey and heavily allude to my career trajectory.

 ### Skeleton
 Landing Page<p>